Ezra-Shiin/Portofolio/README.md

 ________________________________________

 *Thank you for taking the time to explore my portfolio.
-I hope these projects provide a clear overview of my skills and interests in data science, machine learning, and deep learning.
+I hope these projects provide a clear overview of my skills and interests in data science.*

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/ezra-nathanael-527605385/) here.*
+*You can connect with me on [LinkedIn](https://www.linkedin.com/in/ezra-nathanael-527605385/) here.*